What is vitamin D and what does it do?

 Certain other groups may not get enough vitamin D:

-- Older adults, since their skin doesn't make vitamin D when exposed to sunlight as efficiently as when they were young, and their kidneys are less able to convert vitamin D to its active form.
+- Older adults, because their skin doesn't make vitamin D when exposed to sunlight as efficiently as when they were young, and their kidneys are less able to convert vitamin D to its active form.

 - People with dark skin, because their skin has less ability to produce vitamin D from the sun.